A Luscious Chicken Recipe With A Fresh & Fiery Condiment

 1/2 to 1 cup quality green olives, pitted

+Heat oven to 400 degrees.
 Place all the ground spices in a small bowl and set aside.
 Season chicken on both sides with salt and pepper.
 Heat oils in Dutch Oven on medium-high.
 Brown thighs on both sides, about 4-5 minutes each side.
 Remove from pan and set aside.
 Reduce heat to medium then add onion until soft and lightly browned, about 5 minutes.
 Add minced garlic and cook about one minute.
 Add the spices from the bowl and stir for about 30 seconds as the fragrance is released.
 Add broth, honey and balsamic then stir mixture.
 Transfer chicken and reduce heat to medium-low.
 Cover and simmer for 10 minutes, then add carrots.
-Reduce heat to low then cook for an hour turning chicken occasionally.
+Remove from heat and place in oven and cook for an hour turning chicken occasionally.
+For a crispy top remove lid for the last 10 minutes.
 Add olives, season to taste and simmer for another 30 minutes.
 Serve with couscous following package directions.

 THE NEWEST-OLDEST FIREY SAUCE IN EVERY CHEF'S KITCHEN